devxiongmao/truckin-along/docs/user_journeys/customer_signup.md

 4. **First Sign-In**

-   - Upon successful sign-up, the user is redirected to the homepage.
+   - Upon successful sign-up, the user is redirected to their dashboard page.
    - A banner appears at the top of the screen:
      `Welcome!
 You have signed up successfully.`